Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Separate trays: USED TOOLS and READY TO USE

-Separate cloths: tables, tubs, reception
+Separate cloths for tables, tubs, and reception

 Check-In SOP: The 3-Minute Safety Filter

-Before grooming begins, safety is ensured.
+Before grooming begins, safety is ensured through a quick check-in process.

 Step 1: Quick Health & Handling Screen

-Bite history or intense fear behaviour?
+Is there a history of biting or intense fear behavior?

-High risk = modify the groom, reschedule, or refer to a vet.
+If any high-risk signs are present, modify the groom, reschedule, or refer to a vet.

 Step 2: Coat & Skin Assessment